Pros / It was the best performer at overall vacuuming capability in our tests.

-CONS / The powerful motor is the second loudest we tested.
+Cons / The powerful motor is the second loudest we tested.

-VERDICT / The Eureka Easy Clean is one of the best hand vacs for sheer vacuuming performance, though it struggles somewhat with cleaning car upholstery.
+Verdict / The Eureka Easy Clean is one of the best hand vacs for sheer vacuuming performance, though it struggles somewhat with cleaning car upholstery.

 The Eureka Easy Clean Handheld Vacuum is designed for quick pickups on multiple surfaces.
 The visor on the front of the hand vac flips up for cleaning upholstery, carpet and stairs, while you can shut off the brush roll for the vacuum to pick up dirt and dust from hardwood, counters and tables.
-For all of these reasons, the Eureka Easy Clean earns our Top Ten Reviews Bronze Award.

 It's comparable to the top performers in picking up pet hair.
 It was able to grab 95 percent of the hair we spread around an area of carpet, only struggling with a few strands.
 Where the Eureka lost points was in cleaning tight areas.
 The crevice tool seemed to lose power when it was attached, and it made it harder to pick up debris in cracks.
-It struggled in our car seat test for this reason, leaving behind 30 percent of the sawdust we scattered.
+It struggled in our car seat test for this reason, leaving behind about a third of the sawdust we scattered.
 That was the second worst of all the vacuums in our lineup for this test.

-This vacuum comes with a wide mouth that picks up bigger pieces that you'd have to break up with other handheld vacuums.
+This small vacuum comes with a wide mouth that picks up bigger pieces that you'd have to break up with other handheld vacuums.
 The brush tool is on board, and you can turn it on or off with the flip of a switch.
 When picking up sawdust on carpet in our tests, the brush dug deep into the floor, releasing buried dust.

 The Eureka website is consistently good.
-The customer service line is open late, an email form is included, and live chat is available.
+The customer service line is open late, an email form is included and live chat is available.
 It even has a regular address listed in case you'd prefer to mail in a concern.
 Under the customer service tab, there is a FAQs section, video tutorials and manuals.
 It isn't the sleekest website, but everything is easy to find.
 Eureka loses a few points for only offering a one-year warranty, which is below the average for handheld vacuums.